kwotsin/academic-kickstart/content/authors/admin/_index.md

 - Visitors -->
 ---

 I'm a final year computer science student highly interested in computer vision problems.
+In particular, I enjoy working on the intersection of Generative Adversarial Networks (GANs), self-supervision, and information theory.
+Interaction often spurs new ideas - feel free to contact me if you'd like to discuss about related ideas!